 Note that plastic little greenhouses do not protect plants from frost.
 If you have a frost-sensitive plant, keep it indoors till all danger of frost is over.

-Weather for Hardening off plants
+Weather for Hardening off seedlings

 Growing in a cold climate we are always dependent on the weather.
 There is no need to start hardening off plants if the weather does not cooperate and you can’t plant the seedling into the ground in the next week or two.
 Keep the seedling indoors till the weather improves.